What it does

 Example from the Torah

-When you see Gershayim, there is no Kadma earlier in the phrase: the trope is standing alone where a Kadma + Geresh pair would otherwise have done the job.
+Yosef carries Gershayim as the verse opens — the double-slash mark above the letter sets the word off before the description that follows.
+When you see Gershayim, no Kadma will appear earlier in the phrase: the trope stands alone where a Kadma + Geresh pair would otherwise have done the job.

 Hear the melody